Delaware Museum of Nature & Science

 Food & Snacks

-Snack strategy: Pack snacks.
-There's a small seating area near the entrance.
-For lunch afterward, the Greenville area has options: Buckley's Tavern (family-friendly pub, 5 minutes away), or head down Kennett Pike toward Centerville or Wilmington.
+Snack strategy: The on-site cafe is fine for a quick refuel, but the selection is limited — pack snacks too if you're staying past lunch.
+For a real meal afterward, the Greenville area has options: Buckley's Tavern (family-friendly pub, 5 minutes away), or head down Kennett Pike toward Centerville or Wilmington.

 Pro Tips

-- ✓ Ask at the front desk about the live animal encounter schedule — these are short, engaging, and free with admission.
+- ✓ Ask at the front desk about the day's live animal presentation schedule — these are short, engaging, and free with admission.

 - ✓ The gift shop is well-curated with nature-themed toys and books.
 Reasonably priced for a museum shop.